Privacy notice

 | Co-parent invitation and access management | Invited adult’s email, display name, and access scope | Performance of contract (Art.
 6(1)(b)) | For the life of the account |

-| App error monitoring (Sentry, app-side) | Request metadata, stack traces, an anonymous user identifier (PII-redaction policy to be applied at M5 production rollout) | Legitimate interests (Art.
+| App error monitoring (self-hosted, app-side) | Request metadata, stack traces, a pseudonymous user identifier (still personal data under Recital 26 UK GDPR; PII-redaction policy applied to outgoing events) | Legitimate interests (Art.
 6(1)(f)): running a stable service | 90 days |

 Where we rely on legitimate interests, we have weighed our need against your rights and freedoms.
 You can object at any time using the contact details below.